Fresh talks to avert strike by NHS Scotland staff

 The government offered a flat rate of £2,205 per person, backdated to April - an average salary increase of 7% with the lowest paid gaining more than 11%.

-However unions have described it as a real-terms pay cut as inflation - the rate prices are rising - currently stands at 11.1%.
+However unions have described it as a real-terms pay cut as inflation - the rate prices are rising - hit 11.1% in October.

 The Royal College of Nursing has asked for at least 5% above inflation.